-156. What is the tracheostomy button used for?
+156. What is a tracheostomy button used for?

-It’s used to aid in weaning from the trach tube.
-It keeps the stoma open.
-It extends from the skin to just inside of the tracheal wall.
+It’s used to aid in weaning from a tracheostomy tube, and it helps keeps the stoma open.

-157. What does the tracheostomy button look like?
+157. What does a tracheostomy button look like?

-It’s a short, soft hollow tube which fits in stoma in place of the tracheostomy tube.
+It’s a short, soft, and hollow tube that fits in the stoma in place of a tracheostomy tube.

-159. What are the methods for weaning from tracheostomy tube?
+159. What are the methods for weaning from a tracheostomy tube?

 Tracheostomy buttons, fenestrated tubes, progressively smaller tracheostomy tubes.